nest/ode-toolbox/doc/index.rst

 Contributions and getting help
 ------------------------------

-The primary development of ode-toolbox happens on GitHub, at https://github.com/nest/ode-toolbox.
+The primary development of ODE-toolbox happens on GitHub, at https://github.com/nest/ode-toolbox.
 If you encounter any issue, please create an new entry in the GitHub issue tracker.
 Pull requests are welcome.

-Citing ode-toolbox
+Citing ODE-toolbox
 ------------------

-If you use ode-toolbox in your work, please cite it as:
+If you use ODE-toolbox in your work, please cite it as:

 .. admonition:: TODO

-   Will insert the Zenodo reference here to ode-toolbox once released.
+   Will insert the Zenodo reference here to ODE-toolbox once released.

 References